WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_20.md

 because he did not kill me in the womb; so my mother would have been my grave, and her womb forever great.

 ###### 18
-Why did I come out from the womb to see toil and sorrow, and spend my days in shame? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Why did I come out from the womb to see toil and sorrow, and spend my days in shame?

 ***